sysco-middleware/sysco-middleware.github.io/_posts/2019-01-01-install-kubernetes-kubeadm.md

     - Initialize master
     - Create kube configuration in home directory
     - Install flannel network
+    - Disable existing firewall service
 - Add nodes to the cluster.
 - Deploying services and Testing.
     - Create deployment
     - Expose deployment as service
     - Testing service
+- Accessing kubernetes cluster from local machine.
+    - Install kubectl on local machine
+    - Copy kubernetes configuration from the master
+- Where to go from here
 - Sources and References.

 ## 1. Prerequisites